How to Write an Opinion Essay Like a Pro

 There’s also an expository essay where you explain a topic (not your point of view), providing the evidence but not trying to prove anything or convince anyone.

-Opinion essays:
+Opinion writing:

-• Address a question from both sides;
+- Addresses a question from both sides;

-• Support the opinion with arguments, evidence, and examples;
+- Supports the opinion with arguments, evidence, and examples;

-• Have a logical structure;
+- Follows a logical structure;

-And now, to practice:
+Now, to practice:

 1 – Choose a topic

-In school or college life, it’s a teacher who assigns essay topics for students to cover.
+In school or college life, a teacher assigns essay topics for students to cover.
 But if you don’t have a prompt and are free to choose a topic, your first step would be brainstorming:

 Important: Remember that your task is to form an opinion and back it up with reasoning and evidence.
 You’ll need to not only agree or disagree with an issue but explain why you think so.
-Consider this when choosing a topic (a question) for your opinion paper.

-5. It is better for children to grow up in the countryside than in a big city.
+- Children should grow up in the countryside than in a big city.

 Once you have a topic, decide on your opinion and think of the arguments (and data) to support it.
 Investigate the topic and research sources you’ll use in an essay.
-Also, ensure to research counterarguments or alternative perspectives: You’ll need to present them in your essay and explain why they are inconsistent.
+Also, ensure to research counterarguments or alternative perspectives: You’ll need to present them in your paper and explain why they are inconsistent.

 2 – Outline your essay